 We added a spoon to the bowl which looked quirky but also provided a neat perch for the birds.
 Our dish of the day was served up on an old table in the corner of the garden ready for our first feathered customer!

-Next on the menu was our 'Nutty Roll' made from a tp roll, peanut butter/tahini, bird seed, & a length of wool.
-We threaded the wool through the tube to create a hanging loop, & then covered the tp roll in tahini.
+Next on the menu was our 'Nutty Roll' made from a tp roll, peanut butter/tahini, bird seed, & a length of string.
+We threaded the string through the tube to create a hanging loop, & then covered the tp roll in tahini.
 Ideally peanut butter is the best option, we used tahini as I'd found an old jar of it lurking at the back of our cupboard!
-Minnie set to work covering the tube, rolling, patting & sprinkling over the seeds.
+The kids then set to work covering the tube, rolling, patting & sprinkling over the seeds.

 Once covered we hung it out on a nearby tree for the birds to enjoy!

-We made several of these as Minnie loved coating the pinecones with the paste!
+We made several of these as they loved coating the pinecones with the paste!

-Our last feeder was our 'Bread with no Butter Pudding', a neat way to use up any spare dry bread, or unwanted crusts.
-Minnie cut a selection of shapes using her choice of cookie cutters, & added a small hole with a straw.
-We threaded a length of wool through & tied into a loop before taking the treats out to the birds
+Our last feeder was our 'Bread (with no Butter) Pudding', a neat way to use up any spare dry bread, or unwanted crusts.
+We cut a selection of shapes using cookie cutters, & added a small hole using a straw.
+We threaded a length of string through & tied into a loop before taking the treats out to the birds

 Our bird cafe was open & ready for visitors!

-A great way to start the new year, appreciating & caring for the wildlife in your backyard, & hopefully attracting a few more birds to observe over the following weeks & months.
+What a great way to start the new year, caring for the wildlife in our outdoor space, & hopefully attracting a few more birds to our garden.

 Happy new year!